 How to Cut your Heating and Cooling Bills

 If you’ve ever owned a home or paid energy bills while renting, you know that energy can be a significant chunk of your overall living expenses.
-The average U.S. household spent $3,727 on household energy costs in 2012.
+The average U.S. household spends $3,727 on household energy costs.

 Furthermore, as much as half of energy costs go towards heating and cooling.
 Let’s take a look at how we can slice your heating and cooling bills.